Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Related Works

 \subsection{Spatiotemporal Prediction Models}

-Spatiotemporal prediction is central to a wide range of applications, including traffic~\cite{li2022deep, liu2023spatio, zhang2018long}, mobility~\cite{zhang2017deep, zhang2018predicting, tang2022sprnn}, accident~\cite{bao2020uncertainty}, crime~\cite{chen2023spatio}, and air quality forecasting~\cite{chen2024spatiotemporal, huang2021spatio}.
+Spatiotemporal prediction is central to a wide range of applications, including traffic~\citep{li2022deep, liu2023spatio, zhang2018long}, mobility~\citep{zhang2017deep, zhang2018predicting, tang2022sprnn}, accident~\citep{bao2020uncertainty}, crime~\citep{chen2023spatio}, and air quality forecasting~\citep{chen2024spatiotemporal, huang2021spatio}.
 These domains typically rely on deep learning architectures to model spatial and temporal dependencies.

-Foundational models like convolutional neural networks (CNNs)~\cite{lecun1998gradient} and recurrent neural networks (RNNs)~\cite{elman1990finding} provided early progress in spatial and temporal modeling, respectively.
-Long Short-Term Memory (LSTM)~\cite{Hochreiter} networks extended the temporal depth of RNNs, and ConvLSTM~\cite{convlstm} architectures attempted to merge spatial and temporal reasoning.
+Foundational models like convolutional neural networks (CNNs)~\citep{lecun1998gradient} and recurrent neural networks (RNNs)~\citep{elman1990finding} provided early progress in spatial and temporal modeling, respectively.
+Long Short-Term Memory (LSTM)~\citep{Hochreiter} networks extended the temporal depth of RNNs, and ConvLSTM~\citep{convlstm} architectures attempted to merge spatial and temporal reasoning.
+CNN-based models have been successfully applied to event recognition tasks involving high-frequency temporal signals, such as lightning electric field waveform classification, demonstrating their effectiveness in capturing localized spatiotemporal patterns after appropriate preprocessing and optimization~\citep{wang2025application}.
+Related CNN-based approaches have also been explored in computer vision tasks such as illumination estimation, where global lighting conditions are inferred from spatial image cues~\citep{buyukarikan2022using}.
 However, these methods face challenges in capturing complex dependencies and uncertainty in many real-world tasks.

+Recent advances have addressed limitations of early CNN and RNN-based models by developing architectures tailored for complex spatiotemporal dependencies and uncertainty.
+Self-supervised methods like SelfWeather~\citep{gong2024spatio} leverage contrastive and generative objectives for robust feature learning without heavy labeling.
+StepDeep~\citep{stepdeep} employs 3D convolutions for dense spatial-temporal encoding but can struggle with stochastic phenomena such as lightning.
+Spiking neural networks (SNNs) combined with spatial-temporal self-attention (STS-Transformer)~\citep{wang2023spatial} provide asynchronous, energy-efficient modeling with enhanced relative position bias.